w3f/Grants-Program/applications/uke.md

 There is currently a WIP repo that is being constructed in parallel with this proposal, which will be shared as soon as possible.
 To clarify:

+- A working pallet is currently in place for sending and receiving messages.

-- The front end is mostly implemented for the mobile app, along with a login / signup system using polkadotjs.
+- The front end is mostly implemented for the mobile app, along with a login / signup system using polkadotjs & the Keyring APIs.

-- The initial architecture is all complete, with future plans for pallet development.
+- The initial architecture is all complete, with pallet development very active.

 ## Development Roadmap